nixon-voxell/apu_final_year_project/introduction.typ

 // Constraints regarding any part of the project development (e.g. size of system and technology).
 // What will and will not be done as part of the project.

-The scope of this project invovles making a game that utilizes #velyst.
+The scope of this project invovles making a game --- #lumina that utilizes #velyst.
-The creation of the game will help ensure that #velyst is production ready by the end of this project.
+The creation of the game will help ensure that Velyst is production ready by the end of this project.

 #figure(caption: "Scope")[
   #table(